-Based on the criteria in the preceding paragraph, all of the District's investments are Level 1 assets.
+Based on the criteria in the preceding paragraph, U S Bank Managed Money Market and First American Government Obligation Fund are Level 1 assets.

 Interest Rate Risk

 The District does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.